-- 1. MUSI 4960 Music Honors Research Methods (taken in the fall of sophomore or junior year) - 2.
+- 1. MUSI 4960 Music Honors Research Methods (taken in the spring of sophomore year, or spring of junior year for transfer students) - 2.
 MUSI 4970 Music Honors Seminar (can be taken in any semester of the track) - 3.
+Two (2) directed electives approved by the Track Director as background for the Music Honors Project. - 4.
 MUSI 4980 Music Honors Project (must be taken in the senior year)